MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 - HoloLens 2
 ---

-# Planning HoloLens 2 Deployment in a commercial environment
+# Planning HoloLens 2 Implementation in a commercial environment

 > [!NOTE]
 > This overview is intended to help IT professionals understand considerations for deploying and managing Microsoft HoloLens 2 devices within an organization.
 For device end users, see the [Basic Usage overview](hololens2-setup.md) to get started.